 The Constitution provides for the establishment of a Supreme Court.
 The Supreme Court of India has greater jurisdiction than any comparable court around the world.
 It can deal with disputes between the Union of India and other states, it can hear appeals from the state high courts on civil, criminal and constitutional matters, and has special appellate power to grant leave to appeal from any court or tribunal.
 Thus, the Supreme Court is a forum for any grievance in the country that requires judicial intervention.

 The only authorised Indian law report series is the Supreme Court Reports (SCR), and for Supreme Court decisions, this should be cited wherever possible.
-These are available:
+These are available from:

-If you don't have a specific case in mind and are, for example, searching for cases on a topic or legislative provision:
+If you don't have a specific case in mind and are, for example, searching for cases on a topic or legislative provision, use the following:

 The Law Library has access to several law report series, in print and online.